is8ac/aural2/paper/aural2.md

 As used in Aural2, the state consists of 256 float32s and the input is the 13 values of the MFCC.

 # Architecture
-The primary TF compute graphs use by Aural are as follows.
+The primary TF compute graphs used by Aural are as follows.

 - Step MFCC: Takes 1024 bytes of int16 PCM.
 Returns a `[13]` tensor.
 - Clip MFCC: Takes 160,000 bytes of int16 PCM.
 Returns a `[312,13]` tensor.